just-the-docs/just-the-docs/docs/navigation/in-page.md

 # In-Page Navigation
 {: .no_toc }

+Just the Docs now supports displaying the Table of Contents as a side panel on large screens and top panel on smaller screens.
+Omitting headings from the panel can be done by adding the `.no_toc` CSS class to the heading, see the [Omitting Heading from Table of Contents](#omitting-heading-from-table-of-contents) section below.

+Additionally, to support in-page navigation, you can generate a *Table of Contents* (TOC) with links to headings, like the one shown below, as well as a link to the top of the page.

 ## Table of Contents
 {: .no_toc .text-delta }

 1. TOC
 {:toc}

-To support in-page navigation, you can generate a *Table of Contents* (TOC) with links to headings, like the one shown above, as well as a link to the top of the page.

-## Generating Table of Contents
+## Generating in-page Table of Contents

 To generate a *Table of Contents* in a page, you use Kramdown's `{:toc}` method, immediately after the start of a list.
 This will automatically generate a list of anchor links to various sections of the page, based on headings and heading levels.